Here we go again

 There's nothing like a new year to inspire a fresh start with goals and resolutions.
 Need to lose 30 pounds to make it easier to get around the agility course?
 This is the year for it.
 (True, the last five years have also been the year for it, but this year is different—really!)

 I'm someone who enjoys making New Year's resolutions.
 Whether I keep them past January is a closely-guarded secret, but, nevertheless, every December I enjoy looking back on the previous year, taking note of my accomplishments, and planning the next year's resolutions.

-As I review my past accomplishments, I'm particularly proud of graduating from Karen Pryor Academy, earning my TagTeach™ primary certification, and starting my own business.
+As I review my past accomplishments, I'm particularly proud of graduating from the Karen Pryor Academy Dog Training Professional program, earning my TagTeach™ primary certification, and starting my own business.
 I'm not sure what all of my new year resolutions will be, but I do know that one of my resolutions will be to address some behaviors that I've let slide with my dogs.

 Resolutions with, and for, the animals